 Entries to record the transactions are as follows:

-This has been a guide to Accounts Payable Journal Entries.
+This article has been a guide to Accounts Payable Journal Entries.
 Here we discuss the most common type of journal entries for accounts payables along with practical examples.
 You can learn more about accounting from the following articles –